Introducing Wake 2.0, the future that could save us a lot of money

 If a large portion of that space wasn't needed in the future, there would be an instant savings.

-It wouldn't be just be on rent and mortgages Rogers said, "It takes a lot of dollars to operate our buildings, tens of millions of dollars in utilities each year.
+It wouldn't just be on rent and mortgages Sharpe said, "It takes a lot of dollars to operate our buildings, tens of millions of dollars in utilities each year.
 So, as we can make our footprint smaller, we can save dollars."

 That would spare consumers of those services the hassles of having to come downtown, find parking, and then navigate the numerous county offices spread out in different buildings.